Who’s Who: OCCK & North Fox Island

 North Fox Died a fugitive Deceased 1996

 Yale graduate (1950).
 Grosse Pointe native.
 Descendant of Russell A. Alger, 20th Governor of Michigan and Secretary of War under McKinley.
 Served in the Michigan Air National Guard.
 Graduate work in geology at Wayne State.
 Worked in real estate and oil.
+The family firm, **Shelden Land Co.**, developed **Rosedale Park and Grosse Pointe Farm** — two of Detroit’s most prestigious subdivisions — documenting the Shelden family’s direct role in building the Grosse Pointe corridor’s residential infrastructure.
 Active as a Big Brother through Ann Arbor’s YMCA.
+Prior to his disappearance, served on the boards of directors of Cranbrook Institute of Science and Boys Republic, Inc., both in the Detroit area, per contemporaneous press reporting confirmed by FBI FOIA.

 Died Amsterdam, July 9, 1996, age 68.
 MSP case notation: “Exceptional clearance, suspect is dead and cannot be prosecuted, but was obviously involved.”
 FBI file: 1,047+ records still unreleased as of 2026.